 - Responsibility for risk management.
 Management of global businesses and global functions are primarily accountable for managing, measuring and monitoring their risks and controls.
-Processes consistent with the Three Lines of Defence principle are in place to ensure weaknesses are escalated to senior management and addressed.
+Processes consistent with the three lines of defence risk management and the internal control model are in place to ensure weaknesses are escalated to senior management and addressed

 - IT operations.
 Centralised functional control is exercised over all IT developments and operations.
 Common systems are employed for similar business processes wherever practicable

 - Functional management.
-Global functional management is responsible for setting policies, procedures and standards for the following risks: credit, market, liquidity, capital, financial management, model, reputational, pension, strategic, sustainability and operational risk (including accounting, tax, legal, compliance, fiduciary, information security, security and fraud, systems and people risk).
+Global functional management is responsible for setting policies, procedures and standards for the following risks: credit, market, liquidity and funding, capital, financial management, model, reputational, pension, strategic, sustainability and operational risk (including accounting, tax, legal, financial crime compliance, regulatory compliance, fiduciary, information security, security and fraud, systems and people risk) insurance and Islamic finance risk.
 Authorities to enter into credit and market risk exposures are delegated with limits to line management of Group companies.
 The concurrence of the appropriate global function is required, however, to credit proposals with specified higher risk characteristics.
 Credit and market risks are measured and reported on in subsidiaries and aggregated for review of risk concentrations on a Group-wide basis

 - Internal Audit.
-The establishment and maintenance of appropriate systems of internal control is primarily the responsibility of business management.
-The Global Internal Audit function, which is centrally controlled, provides independent assurance in respect of the design and operating effectiveness of the risk management and control frameworks across the Group, focusing on the areas of greatest risk to HSBC as determined by a risk-based approach.
-The head of this function reports to the Group Chairman, the Group Chief Executive Officer, the GAC and the GRC on risk-related matters
+The establishment and maintenance of appropriate systems of risk management and internal control is primarily the responsibility of business management.
+The Global Internal Audit function, which is centrally controlled, provides independent and objective assurance in respect of the adequacy of the design and operating effectiveness of the Group’s framework of risk management, control and governance processes across the Group, focusing on the areas of greatest risk to HSBC using a risk-based approach.
+The Group Head of Global Internal Audit reports to the Chairman of the GRC and Chairman of the GAC in relation to the independence of the function and resourcing, with a secondary executive reporting line to the Group Chief Executive Officer

 - Internal Audit recommendations.
-Executive management is responsible for ensuring that recommendations made by the Internal Audit function are implemented within an appropriate and agreed timetable.
-Confirmation to this effect must be provided to Internal Audit.
+Executive management is responsible for ensuring that recommendations made by the Global Internal Audit function are implemented within an appropriate and agreed timetable.
+Confirmation to this effect must be provided to Global Internal Audit

 - Reputational risk.
 Policies to guide subsidiary companies and management at all levels in the conduct of business to safeguard the Group’s reputation are established by the Board and its committees, subsidiary company boards and their committees and senior management.
-Reputational risks can arise from a variety of causes including environmental, social or governance issues, as a consequence of operational risk events or as a result of employees acting in a manner inconsistent with HSBC's Values.
-As a banking group, HSBC’s good reputation depends upon the way in which it conducts its business but it can also be affected by the way in which clients, to which it provides financial services, conduct their business or use financial products and services
+Reputational risks can arise from a variety of causes including environmental, social and governance issues, as a consequence of operational risk events and as a result of employees acting in a manner inconsistent with HSBC Values.
+HSBC’s reputation depends upon the way in which it conducts its business and may be affected by the way in which clients, to which it provides financial services, conduct their business or use financial products and services

-The GAC has non-executive responsibility for oversight of internal controls over financial reporting and the GRC has non-executive responsibility for internal controls other than over financial reporting.
+On behalf of the Board, the GAC has responsibility for oversight of risk management and internal controls over financial reporting and the GRC has responsibility for oversight of risk management and internal controls, other than over financial reporting.

-The GRC and the GAC have kept under review the effectiveness of this system of internal control and have reported regularly to the Board of Directors.
-In carrying out their reviews the GRC and the GAC receive regular business and operational risk assessments; regular reports from the Group Chief Risk Officer and the Head of Global Internal Audit; reports on the annual reviews of the internal control framework of HSBC Holdings which cover all internal controls, both financial and non-financial; annual confirmations from chief executives of principal subsidiary companies as to whether there have been any material losses, contingencies or uncertainties caused by weaknesses in internal controls; internal audit reports; external audit reports; prudential reviews; and regulatory reports.
-The GRC monitors the status of top and emerging risks which impact the Group and considers whether the mitigating actions put in place are appropriate.
+During the year, the GRC and the GAC have kept under review the effectiveness of this system of internal control and have reported regularly to the Board.
+In carrying out their reviews, the GRC and the GAC receive regular business and operational risk assessments, regular reports from the Group Chief Risk Officer and the Global Head of Internal Audit; reports on the annual reviews of the internal control framework of HSBC Holdings which cover all internal controls, both financial and non-financial; annual confirmations from chief executives of principal subsidiary companies as to whether there have been any material losses, contingencies or uncertainties caused by weaknesses in internal controls; internal audit reports; external audit reports; prudential reviews; and regulatory reports.
+The GRC monitors the status of top and emerging risks and considers whether the mitigating actions put in place are appropriate.
 In addition, when unexpected losses have arisen or when incidents have occurred which indicate gaps in the control framework or in adherence to Group policies, the GRC and the GAC review special reports, prepared at the instigation of management, which analyse the cause of the issue, the lessons learned and the actions proposed by management to address the issue.